 Canon AE-1 camera

-On the bottom of the camera at the right end are two contacts to connect with one of the power winders designed for this camera.
+On the bottom of the camera at the right end are two contacts to connect with Power Winder A designed for this camera.
 The round cover on the left end is where the power winder connects with the camera to advance the film each time the camera is fired.

 The Newsletter